uridium/ansible-role-sonarqube/README.md

 Role Name
 =========

-An Ansible role that installs and configures SonarQube service on Debian systems.
+An Ansible role that installs and configures SonarQube service on Debian/Ubuntu systems.
 It uses PostgreSQL database to store configuration and snapshots.

 Requirements